0skater0/Firefox-No-Spoiler/README.md

 ## Feedback and Support

-If you encounter any issues or have suggestions for improvements, please create a new issue [here](https://github.com/0skater0/Firefox-No-Spoiler/issues){:target="_blank"}.
+If you encounter any issues or have suggestions for improvements, please create a new issue <a href="https://github.com/0skater0/Firefox-No-Spoiler/issues" target="_blank">here</a>.

 ## License